amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ## Updating Waveform Collapse

 Waveform Collapse is a slightly different one to port, because it already had a concept of a "previous builder".
 That's gone now (chaining is automatic), so there's a bit more to update.
 Waveform Collapse is a meta-builder, so it implements that trait, rather than the initial map builder.
 Overall, these changes make it a *lot* more simple!
+The changes all take place in `waveform_collapse/mod.rs`:

 ```rust
 use super::{MetaMapBuilder, BuilderMap, Map, TileType};